 I signed up for service with WP Engine and moved ThatJeffSmith.com

 The first 2 months are free, and after that it’s about $29/month to run my site on their system.
 My math tells me that’s a good bit more expensive than what Bluehost was charging me – to the tune of about 300% more a month.
 Oh, and I should just say that my blog is a personal blog even though I talk about work stuff here.
-I don’t get paid for blogging, I don’t sell ads, and I don’t expense the service fees – this is my personal passion.
+I’m not here to generate revenue.
+The hosting money comes directly out of my pocket.

 So is it worth it?

 I noticed right away that writing posts, uploading pictures, and just using the WordPress dashboard in general was much more responsive.
-So writing is less of a chore now, which means I won’t have a good reason not to write
+So writing is less of a chore now, which means I have no excuses for not writing on a regular basis 🙂

 Using a temporary URL to see my new site, I was able to confirm that everything looked mostly OK – I’ll detail the challenges and issues of fixing the content next – but then it was time to ‘flip the switch.’